bbc/genie-starter-pack/docs/development/stats.md

 gmi.sendStatsEvent("sublevel", "start", { metadata: "SBL=2~XPL=3~GSI=123456789~LAU=First", source: "Level ID" });
 ````

+Note the example `sendStatEvent` calls in the click progression game.
+While button stat calls are implemented for you in Genie, you will need to construct the game specific  calls (eg level complete) yourself.

 ### Possible eventLabels

 | eventLabel | Description | Example |